 The BOM and production routing depth in SAP Business One is real.
 If you are running multi-level production with complex material requirements planning, variant configuration, or tight integration between shop floor and financials, SAP B1 handles it better than Odoo or Acumatica at this market tier.

-If you have SAP-certified staff already on payroll and complex manufacturing operations, evaluate SAP B1 seriously.
+In plain terms: If you have SAP-certified staff already on payroll and complex manufacturing operations, evaluate SAP B1 seriously.
 If you do not have those preconditions, the implementation cost and complexity will work against you.

 Who it is actually for: Field service companies, construction firms, and distributors where Acumatica's vertical-specific modules match the operational workflow.
 The field service and construction depth is genuine.
 The consumption-based pricing model is a trap for growing companies.